Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Secure Remote Access: VPN vs. SASE vs. Zero Trust Network Access

 SASE (Secure Access Service Edge): Moves security controls from on-premises hardware to cloud-based services.
-Rather than routing all traffic through an on-site VPN concentrator, traffic goes to cloud inspection points where it’s checked against threat intelligence, data loss prevention rules, and access controls before being allowed to reach applications.
-SASE is faster (cloud service closer to the user than on-site VPN), more scalable (cloud resources handle surges), and more flexible (works whether accessing SaaS apps, on-premises data, or hybrid cloud infrastructure).
+Rather than routing all traffic through an on-site VPN concentrator, traffic goes to cloud inspection points where it’s checked against threat intelligence, data loss prevention rules, and access controls before it’s allowed to reach applications.
+SASE is faster (cloud service closer to the user than on-site VPN), more scalable (cloud resources handle surges), and more flexible (works whether you’re accessing SaaS apps, on-premises data, or hybrid cloud infrastructure).

 Zero Trust Network Access (ZTNA, sometimes called “BeyondCorp model”): The modern approach, exemplified by companies like Cloudflare, Google, and others.
-Rather than routing all traffic through a VPN or SASE gateway, Zero Trust Network Access dynamically authorizes access to specific applications based on device health, user identity, and location.
-An employee working from home in Metro Vancouver gets encrypted access to the accounting system but not the development environment — based on their role.
-If that employee’s device fails a health check (missing security patch, malware detected), access is revoked until remediated.
+Rather than routing all traffic through a VPN or SASE gateway, ZTNA dynamically authorizes access to specific applications based on device health, user identity, and location.
+An employee working from home in Metro Vancouver gets encrypted access to the accounting system but not the development environment—based on their role.
+If that employee’s device fails a health check (missing security patch, malware detected), access is revoked until it’s remediated.

-For hybrid organizations, ZTNA is increasingly the gold standard because it matches how work actually happens — employees need access to different applications, often from different devices, from shifting locations.
+For hybrid organizations, ZTNA is increasingly the gold standard because it matches how work actually happens—employees need access to different applications, often from different devices, from shifting locations.
 ZTNA adapts to that reality while maintaining security.

 Multi-Factor Authentication and Identity Management